-1. Ensure that ISL Checking is enabled.
-See "Enabling and Disabling ISL Checking" on page 6-6 and the following instructions:

-- 2. Choose Actions > ISL > Restamp.
+- 1. Ensure that ISL Checking is enabled.
+See "Enabling and Disabling ISL Checking" on page 93 and the follow the instructions to enable. - 2.
+Choose Actions > ISL > Restamp.
 A snapshot is taken of the fabric. - 3.
 Choose Actions > Fabric Events.
 View the latest changes within the fabric in the top of the Fabric Events dialog box.